 Currently in style are “monkey thumbs” – a hole in the sleeve meant for the thumb.
 These sleeves are cut longer to allow for this and usually extend to the knuckles.

 As a general rule, it’s better to be covered.
 It’s not the best idea to climb Kilimanjaro wearing a tank top, sleeveless shirt, or sport bra and shorts.
 Being covered protects the body from the sun and weather.
-That is why we have one short sleeve tee on our gear list but two long sleeve tees.
-You could certainly get by without a short sleeve tee and have three long sleeve tops instead.
+That is why we have one short sleeve tee on our gear list but multiple long sleeve tees.
+You could certainly get by without a short sleeve tee and have more long sleeve tops instead.

 Ideally, a base layer top should cover your body as much much as possible.
 It should be long enough to tuck it in your pants and should fit closely by design.
 A loose base layer does not work as well.
 The fabric needs to lay against the skin in order to pick up moisture.